 Talk to your child about what is bothering him or her.
 Observe the times when nail-biting occurs.
 Try to understand what triggers it.

 - Draw attention to the habit

 Help your child realise that he or she is doing it.
-It can be done like a game where a secret code or hand signal is used as nail biting alert.
+It can be done like a game where a secret code or hand signal is used as a nail-biting alert.

-Explain nail biting to your child.
-Discuss together the benefits of stopping nail biting and how the habit can be broken.
-Teach ways to relax and encourage him or her to talk about the stress.
+Explain nail-biting to your child.
+Discuss together the benefits of stopping nail-biting and how the habit can be broken.
+Teach ways to relax and encourage him or her to talk about stress.
 Consider cutting down on work and providing more time for relaxation, such as play or outdoor exercise.